TherinS/Pystromo/Pystromo_install_script/pystromo-60-install-README.txt

 	-You may need to make it executable with:
 	$ sudo chmod +x $HOME/.config/caja/scripts/Pystromo-60-map-picker-v3.sh

-For the Application menu to display an icon:
+For the Application menu to display an icon (recommended if you created a launcher):
 6)Copy nostromo-001.jpeg to
     $HOME/Pictures/icons
 	-You may need to create the 'icons' folder first: